 Below is a typical night in the ST room, so when you ask a question and we do not respond, you can see why we might have missed it.
 And… this isn’t even a combat scene!

-We are a roleplaying group which plays via IRC.
+We are a roleplaying group which plays currently in a hybrid of IRC and MU* but will be transitioning to MU* fully in the future.
 You can check the archives for actual scenes played out by our group and read the story so far.
 You can check out the links at the right of the page for rules and learn how to submit a character if you’d like to join us.
 OR: Just come in channel and talk to us / get help directly from the STs and system that makes most of this possible.

 The Chronicle is a mixed oWoD game, with custom lore and history for each of the available venues.
 It is set in two separate cities: New Orleans and Baton Rouge.

 <Father-Thomas> still doesn’t look particularly thrilled at the guest list or the decorators, but he hangs back and lets them use the building, occasionally crossing himself and shaking his head.

 <Devon> enters, dressed in a recreation 19th Centry gentleman outfit, complete with tails, cane, and top hat.
 He notices the priest, and moves to him.
 “What seems to be the matter Father?”

 <Zilly> seems to enjoy annoying the priest, especially when she drops her mortal seeming and flies up to the ceiling to put things where directed by Sidhe decorator sent to handle things.